 It isn’t just Britain with these features.
 The stone alignments of Carnac in Brittany are well known, but there are a multitude of standing stone circles, alignments and dolmens across France and Ireland and much further afield.

-Putting all this together made me wonder about the sort of landscape we might have seen in that era – and now if more had survived.
-Out of that has evolved the print series I’m putting together, which will take landscapes, more or less stylised and incorporate into them other figures, drawn from Celtic and Saxon myths or from cave paintings as well as the sort of abstract shapes found in rock art.
+Putting all this together made me wonder about the sort of landscape we might see if more had survived.
+Out of that has evolved the print series I’m putting together.
+This will take landscapes, more or less stylised and incorporate into them other figures.
+I will draw on a range of sources.
+I’m researching Celtic and Saxon myths, cave paintings as well as the sort of abstract shapes found in rock art.

-Technically these prints will incorporate collagraph and dry point plus perhaps solar etching and ultimately hand embellishments.
-I expect also to use monoprinting or hand painting as the ground on which the prints will be made.
-I’m also going to try and incorporate some of the techniques used by Australian artist, Kim Westcott (see http://www.kimwestcott.com although the site did not load properly for me) who resuses old plates in combination with new, mixing in shadow prints and rotation of the plates to create her drypoints.
+Technically, these prints will incorporate collagraph and dry point plus perhaps solar etching and ultimately hand embellishments.
+I also expect to use monoprinting or hand painting as the ground on which the prints will be made.
+I’m also going to try and incorporate some of the techniques used by Australian artist, Kim Westcott. (http://www.kimwestcott.com, although the site did not load properly for me.)
+She reuses old plates in combination with new, mixing in shadow prints and rotation of the plates to create her drypoints.